aridjayarecipes/cutesrecipes.web.app/content/post/2286-simple-way-to-prepare-perfect-baked-oats-medallions-over-nut-apple-donuts.md

 - "Dash ground cloves"
 recipeinstructions:
 - "Prepare baking pan/sheet/tray and line it with baking paper.
 Set it aside.
 Preheat oven (w/o baking tray), about 375°F | 190°C for about 10-20mins."
-- "On one large bowl, combine all dry ingredients [[and optional ingredients should you want them added -- yes, you can add 'em all, but adjust wet ingredients with addition 1-2 tbsp water plus 1 tsp ground flaxseed]].
+- "On one large bowl, combine all dry ingredients [[and optional ingredients should you want them added -- yes, you can add &#39;em all, but adjust wet ingredients with addition 1-2 tbsp water plus 1 tsp ground flaxseed]].
 Set aside."
 - "On a medium bowl, combine all wet ingredients, and coarsely mash the banana at the same time. [[If you add all optional ingredients add 1-2 tbsp water + 1 tsp ground flaxseed]]."
 - "Combine wet to dry ingredients.
 Whisk and mix well."
 - "Spoon mixture unto baking tray with baking paper.
 Flatten /form a dollop into a medallion.
-One dollop makes one medallion, and sizes doesn't have to be in uniform.
+One dollop makes one medallion, and sizes doesn&#39;t have to be in uniform.
 Mixture can make about 8-12 medallions depending on preference.
 Ideally, sizes would depend on the sizes of the apple donuts.
-I am sure you can wing this! 😉 But it doesn't have to be perfect to size.
+I am sure you can wing this! 😉 But it doesn&#39;t have to be perfect to size.
 It will still taste amazing!!!"
 - "Bake the medallions for about 20-25 minutes over moderate heat of 375°F | 190°C."
 - "While those goodies are baking, slice your apples horizontally, then de-core each slices to create somewhat like donuts.
-You can use a spoon, a knife, or whatev' you got in the kitchen that will make this step easy for ya.
+You can use a spoon, a knife, or whatev&#39; you got in the kitchen that will make this step easy for ya.
 Discard the core."
-- "Spread almond butter on top of the apple donuts, then set aside if medallions aren't done."
+- "Spread almond butter on top of the apple donuts, then set aside if medallions aren&#39;t done."
-- "Soon as the oven "pinged!," take the baking tray off the oven with proper tools.
+- "Soon as the oven &#34;pinged!,&#34; take the baking tray off the oven with proper tools.
 Put tray over the counter, then using a spatula, scoop out medallions to put them on top of your nut butter apple donuts.
 Yes!
 Ready to serve!"
 categories:
 - Recipe
 tags: